flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 Power Module
 ^^^^^^^^^^^^
-Connect the power module to the appropriate ports in the FlytPOD as shown in the image.
+Connect the power module to the appropriate ports in the FlytPOD/PRO as shown in the image.

 .. figure:: /_static/Images/PowerModule.jpg
 	:align: center
 	:scale: 30%

 	PowerModule